kevinolega/philippinesprivateenglishtutors/contact.md

 ---
 layout: post
 title: "Contact"
-author: "Teacher Barbara"
+author: "Kevin Olega"
 permalink: /contact/
 ---

-Send an email to [eslteachers.ph@gmail.com](mailto:eslteachers.ph@gmail.com)
+Send an email to [kevinolegaservices@gmail.com](mailto:kevinolegaservices@gmail.com)

-Add me on Skype: teaching_barbara
+Add me on Skype: kevinolega

-Connect with us on our [Facebook Page](https://www.facebook.com/PhilippinesPrivateEnglishTutors/)
+Connect with us on our [Facebook Page](https://www.facebook.com/callcentertrainingtips/)

-Or send a text message to 0939 - 7700 - 400.
+Or send a text message to 0917 - 89 - 52637.